mikegoatly/lifti/docs/content/en/docs/Index construction/WithObjectTokenization.md

 ### `tokenizationOptions`

 Equivalent to [WithDefaultTokenization](./WithDefaultTokenization) but for use exclusively with this field.
-If this is null then default tokenizer configured for the index will be used.
+Left null, the default tokenizer for the index will be used.

 ### `textExtractor`

-Equivalent to [WithTextExtraction](./WithTextExtraction) but for use exclusive use with this field.
-If this is null then the default text extractor configured for the index will be used.
+Equivalent to [WithTextExtraction](./WithTextExtraction) but for use exclusively use with this field.
+Left null, the default text extractor for the index will be used.

+### `thesaurusOptions`

+Equivalent to [WithDefaultThesaurus](./WithDefaultThesaurus) but for use exclusively with this field.
+Left null, the default thesaurus builder for the index will be used.

 ## Indexing multiple object types